CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Viewing help : `help`

-If you need some more information about the features available, you can use the `help` command.<br>
+If you need some reminder or more information about the features available, you can use the `help` command.<br>
 Format: `help`
 > Help is also shown if an incorrect command is entered e.g. `run`